 This overlay district was created in 2012 to manage the perceived negative impact of a concentration of students living in single-family neighborhoods around local colleges and universities.
 These effects include increased parking and traffic, behavioral and property management shortcomings, and a loss of ownership single-family housing stock to student rental properties.
-The zoning standards require a distance of 150 feet (about three single family home lot widths) from another student dwelling, and that it provide all necessary parking as if it were a new structure (no nonconforming parking provisions).
+The zoning standards require a distance of 150 feet (about three single family home lot widths) from another student dwelling, and that it provide all necessary parking as if it were a new structure (no nonconforming parking permitted).
 Additionally, a student dwelling must be registered with the Department of Safety and Inspection.
 Also of note: relatedness does not factor into what constitutes a student dwelling.

-The only instance of a SH district encompasses the blocks around the University of St. Thomas, a result of years of concern by residents in the area.
+By definition, the only SH district encompasses the blocks around the University of St. Thomas, a product of years of concern by residents in the area.
 Since implementation of the district, the neighborhood has seen a slowdown in turnover of ownership housing to student rentals.
-Recently the University of St. Thomas has begun construction of new dormitories on campus, and now requires first- and second-year students to reside on campus, both changes that should accomplish the same relief intended by the SH district spacing requirements.
+Recently the University of St. Thomas has constructed new dormitories on campus, and now requires first-and second-year students to reside on campus, both changes that should accomplish a similar relief intended by the SH overlay spacing requirements.
+As other municipalities have considered amending their occupancy allowances, concerns about disturbances by high densities of students have received the most attention.

-A change to the definition of family would suggest an amendment to the range of occupancies that constitute a student dwelling but would not change the spacing or registration requirements.
+A change to the definition of family would suggest either an amendment to the range of students allowed in a student dwelling, or simply the inclusion of other nonstudent occupants, but would not change the spacing or registration requirements.